iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### Search bar

-The search bar allows to find an item by it's address, ENS or transaction hash.
+The search bar allows to find an item by it's address, ENS name or transaction hash.

 ![search by address](../../.gitbook/assets/explorer_search-by-address.png)